jackhftang/timestamp.nim/README.md

 # Timestamp.nim

-You may want to use this library if
+You may want to use this library if:

-- You are confused with typings in standard [times](https://nim-lang.org/docs/times.html) library.
+- You want a small data structure (int64) and very fast operations on them. e.g. Time-series data procesing
 - You speak in GMT (not UTC) that 1 day equal to 1 rotation of earth and each day has exactly 86400 seconds.
-- You agree nano-second as smallest unit of time.
+- You are comfortable with arthmetic with time.

-- You think time is an integer and comfortable with arithmetic operations of time.
+Limitations and this libray may not for you:

-- You only need a **point-in-time** and do not care presentation of time e.g. timezone, daylight saving time.
+- Your use case beyond time bound from `1677-09-21T00:12:43.145Z` to `2262-04-11T23:47:16.854Z`
-- You want a small data structure (64-bits) and fast operations.
+- You need to compile to JS backend
-- Your use case is fine with time bound from `1677-09-21T00:12:43.145Z` to `2262-04-11T23:47:16.854Z`.
+- You need smaller than nano-second precision.
-- Your application do *NOT* compile to JS backend.
+- You have complex requirement of presentation of time e.g. timezone, daylight saving time.

 ## Installation